J.D. 1984, Harvard University

 A.B.
 1967, University of Southern California

-Richard L. Williamson, Jr., Professor of Law, earned an A.B. in 1967 from the University of Southern California, an M.A. in 1977 from American University, and a J.D. in 1984 from Harvard Law School.
+Richard L. Williamson, Jr., Professor of Law Emeritus, earned an A.B. in 1967 from the University of Southern California, an M.A. in 1977 from American University, and a J.D. magna cum laude in 1984 from Harvard Law School.
 He received an honorary Doctorate of Laws (Doktor der Rechte (h.c.)) from the University of Leipzig in 2013.

-Professor Williamson teaches introductory and advanced courses in environmental law, alternative dispute resolution, and courses and seminars on international law topics, including public international law, arms control and international environmental law.
+Professor Williamson has taught introductory and advanced courses in environmental law, alternative dispute resolution, and courses and seminars on international law topics, including public international law, arms control and international environmental law.